ayushgp/ayushgp.github.io/_posts/2017-10-23-html-web-components-using-vanilla-js.md

 const FrozenMyComponent = Object.freeze(MyComponent);
 customElements.define('my-component', FrozenMyComponent);
 ```

+<i>Note: Freezing class definitions will prevent you from monkey patching and can make your code difficult to debug.</i>

 ## Conclusion
 The tutorials out there on Web Components are very limited.
 This can be blamed partly on React, which has mostly shadowed Web Components.
 I hope this article gives you enough information to go and build your own custom components without any dependencies.
 You can check out the [Custom components API spec](https://www.w3.org/TR/custom-elements/) for more info on Web Components.